Skills

 What the skill operates on

-Artifact types define the reusable shapes.
+Artifact types define reusable HELIX document patterns.
 Concrete artifacts are the documents inside a project.
-HELIX’s own artifacts are public so maintainers and adopters can inspect the methodology being used on itself.
+HELIX’s own documents are public so maintainers and users can inspect how HELIX applies the method to itself.

 Runtime packages are not forks